 Engagement with suppliers to reduce the usage of water is important to Enerplus.
-Although we do not have formal water specific criteria as part of supplier selection, supply chain management plays a role in communicating the importance of decreased water usage and adherence to reporting and regulatory requirements.
-We look to further enhance our business relationships with suppliers who show innovation in this space as it helps decrease costs and improve sustainability.
+Although we do not have formal water specific criteria as part of our standard bid templates and evaluation process, we do incorporate water stewardship, risk management and targets if applicable and required for the scope of work which we are sourcing.
+We play a role in communicating the importance of decreased water usage and adherence to reporting and regulatory requirements and look to learn and develop business relationships with suppliers who show innovation with process improvements and new technologies to help decrease costs and improve overall sustainability performance.